 Afterward, begin fishing for king salmon.
 Fishing gear, filleting, licenses, salmon stamps, and a sack lunch are provided.
 For an additional fee, arrangements can be made to have your catch frozen, vacuum-packed and shipped home once you have returned from your cruise.
 At the conclusion of your fishing excursion, commence the ride back to the pier.

 Please note: This tour involves a moderate amount of walking and standing, at times over inclines and slippery surfaces, with a few steps to negotiate to embark/disembark the boat.
 This tour is not suitable for guests prone to seasickness, guests with limited mobility and guests who utilise a wheelchair.
 Guests are advised to wear warm, comfortable clothing in layers with flat, closed-toe walking shoes, and bring sun protection, a towel and weatherproof jacket from the ship.
-Guests must be at least XX years old to participate on this tour; guests under XX years old must be accompanied by an adult.
 A signed waiver is required to participate on this tour.
 Although frequently encountered on this type of tour, fish and marine life sightings are not guaranteed.
 Operation of this tour is subject to weather conditions.
 Space on this tour is extremely limited; we suggest you book well in advance to avoid disappointment.